Massage Therapy

 In this course, students learn the fundamentals of therapeutic exercise as it pertains to Massage Therapy care in a clinical setting.
 They apply exercise principles and establish a program for their client/patient based on their unique needs assessment through simulation.
 Students explain exercise prescription and when to apply exercises and stretching within a treatment plan.
 Prerequisite: MAST 1011, MAST 1013

-MAST2016 Treatment Planning for Postural and Musculoskeletal Conditions
+MAST2016 Treatment Planning for Postural & Orthopedic Conditions

 WKPL2078 Work Integrated Learning 1